Kuh4ku/Cookie-Bot-Scripting/basic.md

   { map: "6,-19", fight: true, path: "left" }
 ]
 ```
 {% endmethod %}

 ###### bank

+Bank is to represent which bank the character will go to when `"MAX_PODS"` is reached.

 {% method %}

-* bank is to represent which bank the character will go to when `"MAX_PODS"` is reached.

 {% sample lang="js" %}
 ```js
 const bank = [